Lillian Hester Brandon1

 M, #188092, b.
 11 October 1904, d.
 9 March 1942

-Sir Stephen John Bull, 2nd Bt. was born on 11 October 1904.1 He was the son of Sir William James Bull, 1st Bt. and Lillian Hester Brandon.1 He died on 9 March 1942 at age 37 at Java, Indonesia, while on active service.1
+Sir Stephen John Bull, 2nd Bt. was born on 11 October 1904.1 He was the son of Sir William James Bull, 1st Bt. and Lillian Hester Brandon.1 He died on 9 March 1942 at age 37 at Java, IndonesiaG, while on active service.1

-Sir Stephen John Bull, 2nd Bt. graduated from New College, Oxford University, Oxford, Oxfordshire, England, with a Master of Arts (M.A.).1 He was a practising solicitor in 1928.1 He succeeded to the title of 2nd Baronet Bull [U.K., 1922] on 23 January 1931.1 He fought in the Second World War.1 He gained the rank of Flight Lieutenant in the service of the Royal Air Force Volunteer Reserve.1
+He graduated from New College, Oxford University, Oxford, Oxfordshire, EnglandG, with a Master of Arts (M.A.)1 He was a practising solicitor in 1928.1 He succeeded as the 2nd Baronet Bull [U.K., 1922] on 23 January 1931.1 He fought in the Second World War.1 He gained the rank of Flight Lieutenant in the Royal Air Force Volunteer Reserve.1

 Citations